Countries Covered: Canada, USA

 Questions Covered in the report:

-- Which payment methods are used by U.S. online shoppers the most in 2022?
+- Which payment methods are preferred by online shoppers in North America?